UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week11_tut_simplebt.rst

 Building a Behaviour Tree with Groot
 ======================================

 We can use Groot to help build our behaviour tree, rather than write out the xml by hand.
 Run Groot, include the Nav2 node palette, and we are ready to begin.
+If you already have Groot open viewing a tree, go to ``File->Clear`` to start fresh.

 Mobile robot navigation consists of two main steps, path planning followed by navigation (i.e. following that path).
 The simplest behaviour we can build is there for a ``ComputePathToPose`` action node followed by a ``FollowPath`` action node, mediated by a ``Sequence`` control node.